phylum-dev/cli/extensions/pip/README.md

 ## Requirements

-This extension requires `pip` version 22.2 or greater (for the `--dry-run` flag).
+This extension requires `pip` version 22.2 or greater (for the `--dry-run` and `--report` flags).
 Check your version with `pip --version` and upgrade if necessary with `python -m pip install --upgrade pip`

 ## Basic usage